 1. Belonging to one of the three eligible study populations:

-a) aged 45 years or older and diagnosed with a progressive (life-limiting) neurological condition (dementia, Parkinson's disease, Huntington's disease, Motor Neurone disease); or
+a) aged 45 years or older and diagnosed with a progressive (life-limiting) neurological condition (dementia, Parkinson's disease, Huntington's disease, Motor Neurone disease or mitochondrial disease); or

 b) aged 45 years or older and diagnosed with Human Immunodeficiency Virus (HIV); or